Story last updated: 16 August 2021

 Lupe Pure cordless – sustainability and cleaning credentials

-Lup emphasises the Pure cordless’s cleaning power and sustainability credentials.
+Lupe makes a big deal of the Pure’s cleaning power and sustainability credentials.

 Patented technology, including a ‘suction intensifier’ is behind the claims to have market-leading ‘useful suction’ on any surface and type of dust or debris.